hms-dbmi/pic-sure-all-in-one/monitoring/README.md

   mount`).
 This is expected on macOS; the rest of the stack works normally, and the `node` Prometheus target simply shows as down.
 Node metrics work correctly on Linux hosts (e.g., EC2 all-in-one deployments).
+  `start-monitoring.sh` tolerates this automatically — it brings up the other services strictly and only warns if node-exporter fails — so `start-picsure.sh` / `start-monitoring.sh` still exit 0 on macOS.

 ## Access